How do I send an automatic reply to people who send me email?

-Autoresponders and FormMail
+Autoresponders and FormMail or other website scripts

 Unfortunately this won't work.
 FormMail uses the same internal sender address for each message, so the autoresponder wouldn't send more than one response a week no matter many people filled out the form.
 Even if you solved that problem, the autoresponder intentionally tries very hard to avoid sending responses to computer-generated messages, such as those created by scripts (including FormMail).
 This step is a security measure that's necessary to avoid infinite mail loops, as well as to avoid sending mail to fake addresses entered by spammers using automated scripts.

-So using the autoresponder to try and send a message to a visitor who fills out a form isn't really the right approach; you'd be trying to make the autoresponder do something it's specifically designed to avoid doing.
+So using the email autoresponder to try and send a message to a visitor who fills out a website form isn't really the right approach; you'd be trying to make the autoresponder do something it's specifically designed to avoid doing.

 However, we should mention that we don't really recommend this, either.
-Any script you place on a Web page is likely to get many submissions from spammers who use automated software to "fill out the form" with fake e-mail addresses in an effort to send you messages hawking Viagra and so forth.
+Any script you place on a Web page is likely to get many submissions from spammers who use automated software to "fill out the form" with fake email addresses in an effort to send you messages hawking Viagra and so forth.
 Unless your script has strong spam filtering protection, your "autoresponder" will end up sending messages to strangers at the fake addresses, which they'll probably report as "spam".